kpdyer/fteproxy/doc/source/index.rst

 fteproxy Documentation
 =======================

-Format-Transforming Encryption (FTE) is a stategy for communicating using strings defined by compact regular expressions.
+Format-Transforming Encryption (FTE) is a strategy for communicating using strings defined by compact regular expressions.
 FTE is well-positioned to circumvent regex-based DPI systems.